Crystal structure, phase transition and properties of indium(iii) sulfide†

 Poly- and single-crystalline samples of In0.67□0.33In2S4 thiospinel were obtained by various powder metallurgical and chemical vapor transport methods, respectively.
-All synthesized samples contained β-In0.67□0.33In2S4 modification only, independent from synthesis procedure.
-High-resolution powder X-ray diffraction (PXRD) experiments at 80 K enabled observation of split tetragonal reflections (completely overlapped at room temperature), which proves the correctness of the crystal structure model accepted for the β-polymorph.
-Combining single-crystal XRD, transmission electron microscopy and selected-area electron diffraction, the presence of three twin domains in as-grown crystals is confirmed.
-A high temperature PXRD study revealed both abrupt (in full width at half maximum) and gradual (in intensity of satellites, c/a ratio and unit-cell volume) changes in the vicinity of the α-β phase transition.
-On the other hand, a clear thermal effect in heat capacity, the magnitude of enthalpy/entropy change and the temperature dependence of electrical resistivity, associated with hysteresis, hints towards the 1st order type of the transition.
-Three scenarios, based on Rietveld refinement analysis, are considered for the description of the crystal structure evolution from β- to α-modification, including the (3+3)D-modulated cubic structure at 693 K as an intermediate state during the β-α transformation.
-Seebeck coefficient, electrical resistivity and thermal conductivity are not only influenced by phase transition, but also by annealing conditions (S-poor or S-rich atmosphere).
-Density functional calculations predicts n-type semiconducting behavior of In0.67□0.33In2S4, as well as instability of a fictitious InIn2S4 thiospinel.
+All synthesized samples contained β-In0.67□0.33In2S4 modification only, independent of the synthesis procedure.
+High-resolution powder X-ray diffraction (PXRD) experiments at 80 K enabled the observation of split tetragonal reflections (completely overlapped at room temperature), which prove the correctness of the crystal structure model accepted for the β-polymorph.
+Combining single-crystal XRD, transmission electron microscopy and selected-area electron diffraction studies, the presence of three twin domains in the as-grown crystals was confirmed.
+A high temperature PXRD study revealed both abrupt (in full widths at half maxima of main reflections and in unit-cell volume) and gradual (in intensity of satellites and c/a ratio) changes in the vicinity of the α–β phase transition.
+These observations, together with a clear endothermic peak in the heat capacity, the magnitude of enthalpy/entropy change and the temperature dependence of electrical resistivity (associated with hysteresis), hinted towards the 1st order type of transition.
+Three scenarios, based on Rietveld refinement analysis, were considered for the description of the crystal structure evolution from β- to α-modification, including the (3+3)D-modulated cubic structure at 693 K as an intermediate state during the β–α transformation.
+The Seebeck coefficient, electrical resistivity and thermal conductivity were not only influenced by phase transition, but also by annealing conditions (S-poor or S-rich atmosphere).
+Density functional theory calculations predicted semiconducting behavior of In0.67□0.33In2S4, as well as instability of the fictitious InIn2S4 thiospinel.